cucumber/docs/content/docs/bdd/better-gherkin.md

   When Free Frieda logs in with her valid credentials Then she sees a Free article on the home page

-  Given Paid Patty has a basic-level paid subscription When Paid Patty logs in with her valid credentials Then she sees a Free article and a Paid article on the home page
+Scenario: Subscriber with a paid subscription can access both free and paid articles Given Paid Patty has a basic-level paid subscription When Paid Patty logs in with her valid credentials Then she sees a Free article and a Paid article on the home page